-The facts of the polysemy of Russian aspectual prefixes comport well with the model of language proposed by cognitive linguistics (Langacker 2008) and construction grammar (Fillmore 1985, Goldberg 1995 & 2006, Croft 2001).
-From the perspective of cognitive linguistics, all linguistic expressions are constructions, constructions are the basic unit of language, and a language is ultimately a system of constructions, termed a “constructicon” (cf. Lyngfeldt et al. 2018).
-Constructions are defined as conventionalized pairings of form and meaning (also called “symbolic assemblies” by Langacker).
-Morphemes such as prefixes are the minimal type of construction; cf. Goldberg’s (2006: 18) statement that “it’s constructions all the way down” and Langacker’s (2008: 16) definition of the morpheme as “an expression whose symbolic complexity is zero, i.e. it is not at all analyzable into smaller symbolic components”.
+The facts of the polysemy of Russian aspectual prefixes comport well with the model of language proposed by cognitive linguistics (Langacker 2008) and construction grammar (Fillmore 1985; Goldberg 1995, 2006; Croft 2001).
+From the perspective of cognitive linguistics, all linguistic expressions are constructions, constructions are the basic units of language, and a language is ultimately a system of constructions termed a ‘constructicon’ (see Lyngfelt et al. 2018).
+Constructions are defined as conventionalized pairings of form and meaning (also called ‘symbolic assemblies’ by Langacker).
+Morphemes such as prefixes are the minimal type of construction; compare Goldberg’s (2006, 18) statement that ‘it’s constructions all the way down’ with Langacker’s (2008,16) definition of the morpheme as ‘an expression whose symbolic complexity is zero, i.e. it is not at all analyzable into smaller symbolic components’.

 Cognitive linguistics recognizes meaning as the primary motive of linguistic phenomena.
 From this perspective there is no crisp division between lexicon and grammar – differences are a matter of degree, and both lexicon and grammar are semantically motivated.
-Affixes occupy an intermediate place in the lexicon – grammar continuum, with relatively schematic yet complex meanings.
-While we observe that polysemy is ubiquitous in language, its behavior is neither chaotic nor random, but structured by metaphorical and metonymic associations, and these associations in turn are motivated by the physical realities of the human body our earthly existence.
+Affixes occupy an intermediate place in the lexicon – grammar continuum, as they have relatively schematic yet complex meanings.
+While we observe that polysemy is ubiquitous in language, its behaviour is neither chaotic nor random, but structured by metaphorical and metonymic associations; and these associations are in turn motivated by the physical realities of the human body and our earthly existence.

 The crucial roles played by metaphor and metonymy in the semantics of affixes can facilitate cross-linguistic typological comparison.
-Both metaphor and metonymy can be described in terms of source for target shifts, and it is thus possible to conceive of a taxonomy of such shifts that could potentially include all languages.
-Many source for target shifts are likely shared across most (possibly all) languages.
+Both metaphor and metonymy can be described as source for target shifts, and then it becomes possible to conceive of a taxonomy of shifts that potentially includes all languages.
+Many source for target shifts are probably shared across most (possibly all) languages.
 An example would be the space for time metaphor, which we find in expressions such as on Monday (where a day is metaphorically conceived of as a surface) and in summer (where summer is metaphorically conceived of as a container).
-Haspelmath (1997) has shown that the space for time metaphor is likely universal across languages, although the details of how exactly it is implemented differ (cf. Russian v ponedel’nik ‘on Monday’, where a day is conceived of as a destination, and letom ‘in summer’, where summer is conceived of as a path).
-Some source for target shifts are more or less common, and some may be rare or idiosyncratic.
+Haspelmath (1997) has shown that the space for time metaphor is probably universal across languages, although the details of how exactly it is implemented differ; compare Russian v ponedel’nik ‘on Monday’, where a day is conceived of as a destination, and letom ‘in summer’, where summer is conceived of as a path.
+Some source for target shifts are relatively common, some may be rare or idiosyncratic.

-If we take an inventory of the meanings of affixes and their source for target shifts in languages, we can then determine the type frequency of their exponents, and ultimately also their token frequency.
-This line of research could reveal much about how meaning is structured in languages, as well as what patterns are most common, and what patterns are rare.
+If we take an inventory of the meanings of affixes and their source for target shifts in languages, we can determine the type frequency of their exponents, and ultimately also their token frequency.
+This line of research could reveal much about how meaning is structured in languages, as well as about what patterns are most common and what patterns are rare.

-<A>5 5 Case sstudy 2: Polysemy in Czech dderivational ssuffixes
+<A>5 Case study 2: Polysemy in Czech derivational suffixes

-<P>The polysemy of Czech derivational suffixes is expressed as varieties of metonymy patterns.
-The function of the derivational suffixes is primarily metonymic; the suffix indicates that there is some association between a source concept (represented by the base word), and a target concept (represented by the suffixed word).
-The exact nature of the relationship between the source and the target is underspecified by the suffix, and highly dependent upon context, in particular the meaning of the base word that the suffix attaches to.
+<P>The polysemy of Czech derivational suffixes is expressed in the form of varieties of metonymy patterns.
+The function of derivational suffixes is primarily metonymic; the suffix indicates that there is some association between a source concept (represented by the base word) and a target concept (represented by the suffixed word).
+The exact nature of the relationship between the source and the target is underspecified by the suffix and highly dependent upon context, in particular the meaning of the base word that the suffix attaches to.